Scientists discover 'Farout,' the most distant solar system object ever seen

-Astronomers said Monday they had discovered the most distant object ever seen in the solar system — and it's really, really far away.
+Astronomers said Monday they had discovered the most distant object ever seen in the solar system — and it's so far away that they nicknamed it "Farout."

-Known formally as 2018 VG18 and nicknamed "Farout," the object is the first to be observed at a distance of more than 100 astronomical units from the sun.
+Known formally as 2018 VG18, the object is the first to be observed at a distance of more than 100 astronomical units from the sun.
 One AU is the distance from Earth to the sun, or about 93 million miles.

-Farout is about 120 AU from the sun.
-Pluto, which since 2006 has been considered a dwarf planet, is currently at a distance of about 34 AU.
+Farout is about 120 AU, or about 11 billion miles, from the sun.
+If you could drive straight there at a steady 60 miles per hour, you'd be behind the wheel for more than 21,000 years.

 "When I first saw Farout and its very slow movement, I immediately knew it was a special object that must be very distant," Scott Sheppard, an astronomer at the Carnegie Institution for Science in Washington, D.C., and a member of the team of astronomers who made the discovery, told NBC News MACH in an email.